TypicalAM/blog/content/posts/wpa-introduction/index.md

 ![airodump screenshot](airodump.png)

-Ever wondered how these tools worked? **I did, so for my [engineering thesis](https://github.com/TypicalAM/Yarilo/) I decided to build a better `aircrack` from scratch**.
-Would you like to build something like that too?
-If so, maybe this post will prove somewhat helpful at understanding the high-level concepts.
-Let's sniff some wifi networks!
+Ever wondered how these tools worked?
+I did, so for my [engineering thesis](https://github.com/TypicalAM/Yarilo/) I decided to build a better `aircrack` from scratch.
+There aren't many resources available about the process so I decided to write this post to possibly benefit others embarking on the same journey. **This post is basically about modern home network security - Let's sniff some networks!**

 > DISCLAIMER: PLEASE DO NOT DECRYPT NETWORKS THAT ARE NOT YOURS.
 PLEASE

 ## Setting yourself up for success

 Our end goal is being able to view data payloads from other users in a basic, secured home wireless network (`WPA2-PSK`).
-This post is more on the theoretical side, although you can try doing this at home and exploring some of the things that I will be talking about using a *monitor-enabled* wireless network card (like my `TP-Link Archer T3U Nano`).
+This post is more on the theoretical side, although you can try doing this at home and exploring some of the things that I will be talking about using a *rfmon-enabled* wireless network card (like my `TP-Link Archer T3U Nano`).
 Enable `monitor mode` on the card using:

 ```sh
 sudo iw phy phy1 interface add mon0 type monitor